Ethel’s Easy Pie Crust

 The next photos are after the dough has been chilled.
 In the first photo, notice the small white spots—this is the shortening making tiny bubbles and it is perfectly fine.
 Spots will be worked in when dough is rolled—and it’s necessary to make those flaky layers of goodness 🙂

-See all the flakes about to happen? 🙂 and I highly recommend a mat like this Sweet Creations 4785 Non-slip Pastry Mat (affiliate link) to roll out your pastries on.
+See all the flakes about to happen? 🙂 and I highly recommend a mat to roll out pastry on.
 It’s super easy to clean and much more practical than rolling onto wax paper.
-And quite affordable!

 Ethel’s Easy Pie Crust